xlgits/deepgits.github.io/index.md

 ---

 <p>
-Hello you. welcome to my personal web page.
+Hello you. welcome to my web page.
 I'm Anudeep Chirumalla from the east coast of India.
 I am a CS Grad and a technology generalist interested in product innovation, high-performance systems, internet companies, and all sorts of technology.
-I have the ability to deep dive into tech and go wide in business applications as needed.
+I can deep dive into tech and go wide in business applications as needed.
 I believe in an all-hands-on-deck attitude, which is the fastest way to learn and grow.
 </p>

 <p>